-As homeowners know, a house isn’t simply the place where you live- it’s an investment.
-Over the years, you’ll be faced with important decisions regarding maintenance, insurance, repairs, and more of your house.
+As homeowners know, a house isn’t simply the place where you live – it’s an investment.
+Over the years, you will face important decisions regarding maintenance, insurance, repairs, and more.
 At some point during your journey of homeownership, one of those decisions may be whether or not to refinance.

 What Does it Mean to Refinance Your Home?

 Refinancing is essentially the act of replacing your existing loan with a new one.
 When you refinance, you get a new loan with a new interest rate, and usually a new term.
 Refinancing is an attractive option for a variety of reasons.